-During a recession in which most interest rates on personal loans fell, the most significant change in the credit markets was an overall decline in demand for and a tightening of supply of credit.
-As shown in Chart 8, reflecting an overall sharp decline in the average loan-to-price ratio of new mortgage loans, the proportion with loan/price ratios over 90% dropped steadily from 31% of all mortgages originations in the middle of 2007 to about 7% of new mortgages at the end of 2009.
-At the same time the proportion of refinances involving a cash-out (as opposed to rate-term refinances) dropped dramatically from over 70% of refinances in early 2006 to 35% of refinances at the end of 2009.
+During a recession in which most interest rates on personal loans fell, the most significant change in the credit markets was an overall decline in demand for and a tightening in the supply of credit.13 As shown in Chart 8, reflecting an overall sharp decline in the average loan-to-value ratio of new mortgage loans, the proportion of all mortgage originations with loan/price ratios over 90% dropped steadily from 31% in the middle of 2007 to about 7% of new mortgages at the end of 2009.14 At the same time the proportion of refinances involving a cash-out dropped dramatically from over 70% of refinances in early 2006 to 35% of refinances at the end of 2009.15

 Another striking change during the past year has been a decline in the number of loan accounts opened and a sharp increase in the number of accounts closed.
-As shown in Chart 9, credit report data from the FRBNY Consumer Credit Panel indicate that about 319 million accounts were closed during 2009, while just 166 million were opened.
-Credit cards have been the primary source of these reductions: the number of open credit card accounts fell to 394 million by the end of December 2009, a decrease of 78 million (16.5%) from a year ago and 20.5% from the peak in 2008Q2.
+As shown in Chart 9, the FRBNY Consumer Credit Panel indicates that about 319 million accounts were closed during 2009, while just 166 million were opened.
+Credit cards have been the primary source of these reductions: the number of open credit card accounts fell to 394 million by the end of December 2009, a decrease of 78 million (16.5%) from a year earlier and 20.5% from the peak in 2008Q2.

 Additional insight into the apparent tightening of credit and closing of accounts is provided in Table 6.
 During the survey period at the end of 2009, 57% of respondents perceived that it had become more difficult to obtain credit compared to a year earlier, while only 12% thought it had become easier.
-Little differences show up in these responses across age and income groups.
-While 36% of respondents reported to have closed a credit card account during the past year at their own request, 13% reported to have had one of their credit card accounts closed by the bank or credit card company, with the proportion being highest among younger and lower-income respondents and among those living in one of the bubble states.
-15
+Little variation shows up in these responses across age and income groups.
+While 36% of respondents reported to have closed a credit card account during the past year at their own request, 13% reported to have had one of their credit card accounts closed by the bank or credit card company, with the proportion being highest among younger and lower-income respondents and among those living in one of the bubble states.16 dropped from about 30% to 6% (FHFA).

-12 At the end of 2009, while average rates on credit card plans were comparable to those at the end of 2007, interest rates on fixed rate 30-yr mortgage loans, 48-month new car loans, 24-month personal loans on average all had fallen by a little over one percentage points since the end of 2007.
+13 At the end of 2009, while average rates on credit cards were comparable to those at the end of 2007, interest rates on fixed rate 30-yr mortgage loans, 48-month new car loans and 24-month personal loans on average all had fallen by a little over one percentage point since the end of 2007.

-13After a gradual increase in the average loan-to-price ratio on all mortgage loans, which ended at the end of 2007, by the end of 2009 it had fallen back to 73.9%, a level not seen since early 2004 (FHFA).

-14 During the same period, total cash-out dollars as a proportion of aggregate refinanced originations dropped from about 30% to 6% (FHFA).
+14After a gradual increase in the average loan-to-value ratio on all mortgage loans which came to a halt at the end of 2007, by the end of 2009 it had fallen back to 73.9%, a level not seen since early 2004 (FHFA).
+15 During the same period, total cash-out dollars as a proportion of aggregate refinanced originations

-15 Additional survey data collected by the FRBNY between December 2009 and January 2010 indicates that twice as many credit card accounts were closed at the customer's request than were closed at the banks' initiative.
+16 Additional survey data collected by the FRBNY between December 2009 and January 2010 indicated that about twice as many credit card accounts were closed at the customer's request than were closed at the banks' initiative.
 Of all cards closed (at own request or not), 43% had a zero balance at the time of closing.